How Can We Help?

 The Check List

 After entering your check data in the check form click the Save button to save and record the check.
 This will then place the check in the list on the left as depicted in the image below.
-You can repeat this process for the number of checks you wish to record and/or print.
+You can repeat this process for the number of checks you wish to record.

 The check list displays all the unprinted checks in the system.
 To see previously printed checks click the Archive icon above the list, the list you are viewing by default only lists checks that have not been printed but are queued to be printed in a single print job.
 On the right side of each record is a Queue checkbox indicating that the check is queued and ready to print.
 You can exclude a check from a print job by unchecking the queue checkbox of a record.
 After you run a print job the records that have the queue checkbox unselected will persist in this list until printed or deleted.